BrunaEduarda03/BrunaEduarda03/README.md

 <p align="left">

 👨🏻‍💻 I'm a Brazilian Full Stack Web Developer passionate about technology!
 I'm a graduate in Electrical Engineering 🎓 from UFCG (Universidade Federal de Campina Grande) 🏛.
 During my studies, I had my first contact with programming, which sparked my passion for learning and working with diverse technologies and domains 💡.
 I love exploring new technologies and leveraging them to solve real-life problems ✨.

 In addition to creating full stack projects, I enjoy sharing my knowledge and guiding others in their learning journey 💻.
-Currently, I work as a frontend developer. 🚀🚀🚀
+Currently, I work as a fullstack developer 🚀, have started my postgraduate studies in Software Engineering, and am preparing for the AWS Certified Cloud Practitioner exam 🌐.

 ### Talking about Personal Stuffs: